trobz/openerp-web-unleashed/README.md

 - fontawesome library
 - twitter bootstrap, scoped with 'bootstrap-scoped' css class
 - extra base model
-  - period model: used to manage a period of time as a Backbone Model, use momentjs
+  - period model: used to manage a period of time as a Backbone Model
 - extra openerp widgets
-  - serialized: widget to use with `fields.serialized` field type
+  - serialized: widget for `fields.serialized` field type

 # Libraries